khulnasoft/tracker/docs/contributing/setup-development-machine-with-vagrant.md

 all software requirements, packages, operating system configuration, and users to provide the same development environment for everyone.

-The [Vagrantfile] describes the type of machine required to build Tracee from source and follow the [Getting Started](../index.md) guides.
+The [Vagrantfile] describes the type of machine required to build Tracker from source and follow the [Getting Started](../index.md) guides.
 This allows developers involved in the project to check out the code, run `vagrant up`, and be on their way.